Policies and Procedures

 The advisers and editors maintain a comprehensive staff manual that details all duties and responsibilities governing the actions of the editors and reporters working with Student Publications.
 It is updated regularly and incorporated into staff training continuously.

 No single document can address all the questions about ethics, sources, and funding, especially in an educational setting with multiple partnerships and relationships.
-However, these guidelines describe the fundamental values, standards, and practices The Lion’s Roar staff pursues in journalism.
-It is a living document that The Lion’s Roar expects will mature and evolve with the work of the staff.
+However, these guidelines describe the fundamental values, standards, and practices that The Lion’s Roar staff pursues in journalism.
+It is a living document that The Lion’s Roar expects will mature and evolve alongside the staff’s work.

 Corrections Policy

 While The Lion’s Roar strives to be 100% error-free, the reality is that mistakes can, will, and do happen.
 Sources are human beings, as are the staff.
 That means errors occur from time to time.
-The responsibility of a journalist is to minimize any possible chance for errors and admit and correct them when they happen.
+The responsibility of a journalist is to minimize the risk of mistakes and to admit and correct them when they occur.

 As a news media organization, The Lion’s Roar upholds journalistic standards, including accuracy, in all mediums.
-Therefore, the current policy is to immediately review each issue on a case-by-case basis upon becoming aware of a potential error or need for clarification and resolving it as quickly as possible.
+Therefore, the current policy is to immediately review each issue on a case-by-case basis upon becoming aware of a potential error or need for clarification, and to resolve it as quickly as possible.

 The editorial staff may update content for typos, numerical, grammar, and minor factual corrections.
 However, there may be no need to note the change.

-The editorial staff will most likely place a correction notice at the beginning of an article, significantly if the content has been updated for corrections or the addition of substantive facts that change the story.
+The editorial staff will most likely place a correction notice at the beginning of an article, especially if the content has been updated for corrections or the addition of substantive facts that change the story.
 Decisions will usually involve the Editor (s) and the reporter.
-After posting revisions, the editorial staff should notify all distribution mediums in which the article has been published or broadcast.
+After posting revisions, the editorial staff should notify all distribution media in which the article has been published or broadcast.

 In most cases, unless the requested change meets the correction criteria noted above, these requests will not be honored.
 However, the editorial staff may determine that the request does indicate a significant factual correction is warranted.
 In that case, the editorial staff will handle it like other corrections described in this policy.